-Equity versus Fixed Income (Target = Middle) – We think the bull market in stocks can continue, supported by modest economic growth and slow earnings growth.
+Equity versus Fixed Income (Target = Middle) – We think the bull market in stocks can continue, supported by modest economic growth and slow-but-accelerating earnings growth.
 Interest rates remain low, and the Federal Reserve will likely stand pat after having cut interest rates to help extend the expansion.
 A laddered bond portfolio and an above-average amount in cash may help provide downside protection for portfolios when markets are volatile.

 Domestic versus International (Target = Middle) – We recommend overweighting international equities (including emerging-market stocks) and underweighting international fixed income.
 Global growth remains slow, but the outlook is improving, in our view, and international equities look attractive due to low valuations.

 Aggressive (Target = Middle): We remain cautious on commodity investments but recommend adding emerging-market equities, which we think are attractively valued and could benefit if trade tensions ease and global growth improves.

 Growth (Target = Middle): Opportunities and risks appear balanced for U.S. small- and mid-cap stocks and international small-cap stocks as concerns about slower economic growth are offset by low interest rates and easy monetary policy.

 Growth & Income (Target = Middle): We think risks and opportunities are balanced for real estate investments and U.S. large-cap stocks.
 We recommend overweighting international developed-market large-cap equities, within the recommended range of international equity holdings, because expectations are low, dividend yields are attractive, and we expect them to benefit from policies to improve global economic growth.